department-of-veterans-affairs/vets-api/README.md

 - `bundle exec rake ci` - Run all build steps performed in Travis CI.

 ### Manually Testing Auth Flow
-The first endpoint doesn't require authentication while the second does:
+The first endpoint, below, doesn't require authentication while the second does:
 ```
 curl localhost:3000/v0/status
 curl localhost:3000/v0/welcome
 ```
 It is easiest to go through the auth flow in your browser.
 Curl or browse to `http://localhost:3000/v0/sessions/new`; copy and paste the ID.me URL into your browser and log in on ID.me.
-The token returned in the json response at the end of the login flow can be used as follows:
+The token returned in the json response at the end of the login flow can be used as follows (You may wish to use Postman instead of curl to test within the browser):

 ```
 curl --header "Authorization: Token token=GvmkAW231VxGHkYxyppr2QQsi1D7PStqeiJXyyja" localhost:3000/v0/welcome